Naima-ai/Customer-Churn-Analysis/README.md

 *Account Balance Factor: Higher account balance correlates with increased likelihood of churning.

-Recommended Decisions for Bank:
+**Recommended Decisions for Bank:**

 1. First-Year Customer Experience Enhancement: Create a comprehensive onboarding program with regular check-ins and can offer first-year benefits such as fee waivers or special rates.

 2. Targeted Senior Retention Program: Create a senior focused" service with dedicated support representatives and can offer competitive retirement account options with better interest rates.

-4.Germany-Focused Retention Campaign: Conduct market research specific to German customers' needs.
+3.Germany-Focused Retention Campaign: Conduct market research specific to German customers' needs.

 -Consider region-specific product offerings.